pcgeek86/vulgate-mysql/README.md

 In order to import this database into your MySQL server instance, use one of the following methods.

-* You can copy the entire file to your clipboard and paste it into the MySQL CLI (_slow, but works_)
-* Run Adminer

 ### Import with Adminer

-1. Spin up a MySQL container and an Adminer container.
+1. Spin up a MySQL container and an Adminer container
-2. Log into Adminer using [https://localhost:23455](https://localhost:23455).
+2. Log into Adminer using [https://localhost:23455](https://localhost:23455)
 3. Click on the SQL Command link
 4. Copy / paste the file **or**
 5. Use the import option to ingest the `vulgate.sql` file